-Second Offense and after - parent must pick up phone or other technology from the office.
+Second Offense and after - parent will be contacted and/or pick up the technology from the office.

 Technology Resources and Use

 Lincoln Public Schools makes technology resources available only to advance educational goals and objectives, supplement instruction and further school purposes.
 The operation and use of such technology resources by students, staff and the community should be consistent with the Board's expectations (Policy 3972, Regulation 3972.1).
 Technology resources include, without limitation, computers and related technology equipment, all forms of E-mail or electronic communication, the Internet, and other technology brought on to school property or to a school activity by an individual.